Breastfeeding: Financial considerations

 Breastfeeding is less costly than alternatives, but the mother generally must eat more food than would otherwise be necessary.
-In the US, the extra money spent on food (about US $ each week) is usually about half as much money as the cost of infant formula.
+In the US, the extra money spent on food (about US $ each week) is usually about half the cost of infant formula.
 According to the CDC, breastfeeding mothers need an extra 450 to 500 calories per day compared to their pre-pregnancy caloric intake.

 Breastfeeding reduces health care costs and the cost of caring for sick babies.
 Parents of breastfed babies are less likely to miss work and lose income because their babies are sick.
-Looking at three of the most common infant illnesses, lower respiratory tract illnesses, otitis media, and gastrointestinal illness, one study compared infants that had been exclusively breastfed for at least three months to those who had not.
-It found that in the first year of life there were 2033 excess office visits, 212 excess days of hospitalization, and 609 excess prescriptions for these three illnesses per 1000 never-breastfed infants compared with 1000 infants exclusively breastfed for at least 3 months.
+Looking at three of the most common infant illnesses, lower respiratory tract illnesses, otitis media, and gastrointestinal illness, one study compared infants who had been exclusively breastfed for at least three months to those who had not.
+It found that in the first year of life, there were 2033 excess office visits, 212 excess days of hospitalization, and 609 excess prescriptions for these three illnesses per 1000 never-breastfed infants compared with 1000 infants exclusively breastfed for at least 3 months.
 However, in a study of over 140,000 newborns in the first month of life, exclusively breastfed newborns had higher hospital readmission rates than those exclusively formula fed, and those exclusively breastfed also had more neonatal outpatient visits compared to those exclusively formula fed.

+Breastfeeding in humanitarian emergencies

+During humanitarian crises, conflicts, forced displacement, and natural disasters, mothers and caregivers face additional difficulties in maintaining adequate breastfeeding practices.
+They may experience physical and mental exhaustion, lack safe and private spaces for on-demand breastfeeding, and have limited social support.
+In many of these situations, unsolicited donations of breast milk substitutes may be distributed through well-intentioned but poorly informed solidarity initiatives.
+Relying on these products often interrupts breast milk production and creates dependence on formula milk, whose use carries critical health risks in settings where clean water and hygiene materials are not fully accessible.

+Following a key meeting hosted by the International Baby Food Action Network (IBFAN) in 1995, the Infant Feeding in Emergencies (IFE) Core Group was established in 1999 to address policy guidance and capacity-building on infant and young child feeding in emergencies.
+Over the years, and in collaboration with many other humanitarian organisations, the IFE Core Group has issued key recommendations aimed at monitoring and controlling unsolicited donations of breast milk substitutes, protecting early initiation of breastfeeding, providing food or financial assistance to caregivers, safeguarding infants who depend exclusively on formula milk, establishing and maintaining community support spaces for infant and young child feeding, and fostering inter-sectoral coordination to promote a positive environment for breastfeeding.